O man is it going to be expensive, I thought to myself when thinking about going there.

 Go to Oman

-So I hope this will give you a good idea of how to do Oman on the cheap and some of the things and routes that you can do.
+So I hope this will give you a good idea of how to do Oman on the cheap and some of the things you can see, and routes you can do.

-Take advantage of some of the cheap flights and go visit!
+Oman is one of my favourite countries.
+Take advantage of some of the cheap flights and go visit.
 Before the crowds get there…